pedro-sts/pedro-sts/README.md

 ## 🫡 About Me:

 - I'm Pedro, an 18-year-old dev from 🇧🇷
-- Currently learning more about Spring
+- Currently learning more about the Spring Framework.
 - Just started my Software Engineering course.
 - Backend 🤝